-These Villas offer all the features of the 60m2 Luxury Villa but also have their own swimming pool, measuring 8 x 4.5 meters, set within a walled courtyard garden.
+These Villas offer all the features of the 60m² Luxury Villa but also have their own 8 meter-long swimming pool, set within a walled courtyard garden.
 This Villa has one bedroom and the bathroom has a separate shower and a sunken bath in palest marble overlooking an open-air walled garden.
-Also included are: daily fruit and floral arrangements, iPod docking station, satellite TV and DVD player, wifi, safe, phone, minibar, and use of floodlit tennis courts, 24hour private dining services, and DVD, book and games library.
+Also included are: daily fruit and floral arrangements, iPod docking station, satellite TV and DVD player, wifi, safe, phone, minibar, and use of floodlit tennis courts, 24hour private dining services, and a DVD, book and games library.

 |Royal Villa with Private Pool||

-Elegant interiors, a spacious total floor space of 650m2, a 55 square meter private pool and stunning views of the Indian Ocean make the Royal Villas exclusive retreats.
-There is one bedroom, as well as an open air thatched dining pavilion providing the ideal setting for al-fresco dining.
-The Royal Villas also come with an option of either an adjacent Luxury Villa with garden or an adjacent Luxury Pavilion to accommodate a larger party.
-Also included are: daily fruit and floral arrangements, iPod docking station, satellite TV and DVD player, wifi, safe, phone, minibar, and use of floodlit tennis courts, 24hour private dining services, and DVD, book and games library.
+Elegant interiors, a spacious total floor space of 650m², a 11 meter-long private pool and stunning views of the Indian Ocean make the Royal Villas exclusive retreats.
+There is one bedroom, as well as an open air thatched dining pavilion providing the ideal setting for alfresco dining.
+The Royal Villas also come with an option of either an adjacent Luxury Villa with garden and/or an adjacent Luxury Pavilion to accommodate a larger party.
+Also included are: daily fruit and floral arrangements, iPod docking station, satellite TV and DVD player, wifi, safe, phone, minibar, and use of floodlit tennis courts, 24hour private dining services, and a DVD, book and games library.

-The Oberoi Mauritius is family friendly and offers a children’s club for children from 4 to 12 years during the school vacations.
-The Hub features a soft play area, fenced play area outside and a daily program of activities.
+The Oberoi Mauritius is family friendly and offers a club for children from 4 to 12 years.
+The Hub features a soft play area, fenced play area outside and a daily program of activities (during school vacations).
 Each evening there's a film and some games and even a Wii competition.

 Children under 4 years are welcome if accompanied by an adult.